johnandrea/fan-chart/README.md

 --colour=colour scheme

-Currently only black and white (BW).
-Default BW.
+Currently only "standard"

---dates=none or year or full
+--dates

-Include dates in the output.
+Include years in the output.
 Default is none.

 --libpath=directory-containing-readgedcom